anne-lene/tic-tac-toe/README.md

 This game is played in the terminal, where two players take turns entering their moves.
 The game will update the board after each move and check for a win or tie condition.

 ### Player Class
+Step 1: Defining the Player Class
+The Player class encapsulates the player's information, including their name and marker (X or O).
+It also handles the player's move, ensuring valid input and checking if the chosen spot on the board is empty.

 ```python
 class Player: